 Taking a Look at the Different Types of Trailer Hitches

-There are a large variety of trailer hitches, but they all generally serve the same purpose, which is connecting trailers or cargo carriers to vehicles.
+There are many trailer hitches, but they all generally serve the same purpose: connecting trailers or cargo carriers to vehicles.

 Receiver Hitch

 The receiver hitch usually has a square opening at the end to connect to the ball of a trailer or a carrier.
-This type of hitch is typically found on the back of many pickup trucks, as well as most passenger vehicles, motorhomes, and campervans.
+This type of hitch is typically found on the back of many pickup trucks and most passenger vehicles, motorhomes, and campervans.

-The receiver hitch, also referred to as a ball hitch, is attached to the vehicle’s frame.
+The receiver or ball hitch is attached to the vehicle’s frame.
 The hitch goes over the bumper and then up and over a curved metal piece called a corrugated brow, which holds it in place.
 It has a Gross Towing Weight (GTW) of up to 20,000 pounds.

 Fifth-Wheel Hitch

 The fifth-wheel hitch is primarily used for towing heavy loads with a truck.
-It has an opening shaped like a five that connects to the ball of the trailer.
+It has an opening shaped like a five that connects to the trailer’s ball.
 It has a GTW of up to 30,000 pounds and is best suited for pickup trucks only.

 Gooseneck Hitch